firdanrastama/Customer-Churn-Prediction/README.md

 ## Evaluation metric

-The evaluation metric of this project is the recall score, since in the dataset we have a imbalanced classes accuracy is not a good metric for this case and we will have a recall score of the metric in this project
+The evaluation metric of this project is the recall score, since in the dataset we have a imbalanced classes accuracy is not a good metric for this case and we will have a recall score of the metric in this project.

 ## Steps of the project
 - Import libraries